Luthaf/rascaline/docs/src/how-to/keys-selection.rst

-Keys Selection
+Keys selection
 ==============

-This examples shows how to compute a set of blocks which correspond to p redefined keys.

-This is useful, for example, in 2 cases: when we are interested in analyzing only some of the blocks (so there is no need to generate the rest, wasting resources on this), and when we, on the contrary, need to explicitly add some blocks to the resulting descriptor (to match the machine learning model, for instance).
+This examples shows how to tell rascaline to compute a set of blocks which correspond to predefined keys.
+This can be used to either reduce the set of computed blocks if we are only interested in some of them (skipping the calculation of the other blocks); or when we need to explicitly add some blocks to the resulting descriptor (for example to match the block set of an already trained machine learning model).

-This example uses the functions discussed in :ref:`userdoc-how-to-computing-soap` and :ref:`userdoc-how-to-property-selection`, so we suggest that you read it initially.
+This example uses functions discussed in :ref:`userdoc-how-to-computing-soap` and :ref:`userdoc-how-to-property-selection`, so we suggest that you read these first.

 You can obtain a testing dataset from our :download:`website <../../static/dataset.xyz>`.